chicio/chicio.github.io/_posts/2018-02-17-blender-tutorial-2-selecting-transforming-objects.md

  - type: "BlogPosting"
 ---

 *Second post of the "Blender tutorial" series.
-This time we will learn how to select and move objects*
+This time we will learn how to select and move objects.*

 ---